corbett-lab/lineage-curation/autolin/README.md

 - [] get taxonium to accept a different column name than annotation 1
 - [] make data writing and directory handling consistent between scripts
 - [] make an effort to use tmp files rather than hardcoding file names
+- [] profile autolin to determine if parallelizing is worth doing